spacefreak86/pyquarantine-milter/README.md

   * **text_template**
     Path to a file which contains the text representation of the disclaimer.
   * **error_policy** (optional)
     Set the error policy in case the disclaimer cannot be added (e.g. if the html part cannot be parsed).
-Possible values are:
+    Possible values:
     * **wrap**
       A new e-mail body is generated with the disclaimer as body and the original e-mail attached.
     * **ignore**